nickluong-dev/IOTO-webapp/README.md

 ## What is the IOTO Webapp?
 IOTO focuses on collecting publicly available North American political data to use for data vizualization/manipulation.
 IOTO has built an API so that customers can access this data to use themselves.

 My team built a web application from scratch using our internal API to showoff what IOTO is capable of while also illustrating fun visual analytics and statistics.

-As of writing this, you can view legislator/legislature statistics, view data visualizations, compare some statistcs between legislators, search for a specific politican, and view bill statistics/information.
+As of writing this, you can:
+- View legislator/legislature statistics
+- View data visualizations
+- Compare some statistics/information between legislators
+- Search for a specific politican

 ![goverlytics_demo](https://media.giphy.com/media/dCPma1n5k6Zo5koisz/giphy.gif)
 ![goverlytics_demo](https://media.giphy.com/media/Hsu7tfSslO9vliSIcI/giphy.gif)